College fraternities and sororities: Social sororities

-The development of fraternities for women during this time was a major accomplishment in women's rights and equality.
-By mere existence, these organizations were defying the odds; the founding women were able to advance their organizations despite many factors working against them.
+The development of women's fraternities during this time was a major accomplishment in women's rights and equality.
+By their mere existence, these organizations defied the odds; the founding women advanced their organizations despite many factors working against them.
 The first "women's fraternities" not only had to overcome "restrictive social customs, unequal status under the law and the underlying presumption that they were less able than men," but at the same time had to deal with the same challenges as fraternities with college administrations.

 Today, both social and multicultural sororities are present on more than 650 college campuses across the United States and Canada.
 The National Panhellenic Conference (NPC) serves as the umbrella organization for 26 international sororities.
 Founded in 1902, NPC is one of the oldest and largest women's membership organizations, representing more than four million women at 655 college and university campuses and 4,500 local alumni chapters in the U.S. and Canada.